JoeyHendricks/python-benchmark-harness/README.md

 ### Quick Profiling

-Once you import and attach the "performance_critical" decorator to your function you are two steps away of gaining insights into the performance of your code.
+Once you import and attach the "performance_critical" decorator to your function, you are two steps away from gaining insights into the performance of your code.
-The code snippet below shows you the final two step needed to get performance statistics out of your code:
+The code snippet below, shows you the final two steps needed to get the performance statistics out of your code:

 ```python
 from demo.example_code import *